toml-lang/toml/README.md

 Primitives
 ----------

-String, Integer, Float, Datetime, Array.
+String, Integer, Float, Boolean, Datetime, Array.

 Strings are UTF8 surrounded by double quotes.
 Quotes and other special characters must be escaped.